 Specific illnesses known to result from poor cookware choices include the following:

 - Polymer-fume fever: a rare condition resulting from exposure to overheated nonstick cookware.
-When pans are heated over 500 degrees, the coating’s fluorine component burns off and can cause symptoms include headache, fever and chills in pets and people exposed to the fumes.
+When pans are heated over 500 degrees, the coating’s fluorine component burns off and can cause symptoms include a headache, fever, and chills in pets and people exposed to the fumes.
 Due to their more delicate respiratory systems, pet birds can die from exposure to fluorine fumes

 - Iron toxicity: a condition caused by a buildup of iron in the body.
 While most people’s bodies can excrete iron safely, those with hemochromatosis and young children may not be able to.
-Iron toxicity can lead to symptoms including nausea diarrhea and hemorrhaging.
+Iron toxicity can lead to symptoms including nausea diarrhea and be hemorrhaging.
 However, as the NIH reports, iron toxicity is typically caused by ingestion of an immense amount of iron, not exposure from cookware.
 The MedlinePlus article on Iron Toxicity is an excellent resource.

 Myth vs fact

 With so many resources available online, some no doubt propagate misinformation.
 Multiple US websites purport that aluminum cookware has been banned in other countries like Germany, France and Brazil.
 This is not true.
 Others seemingly choose scare tactics to sway readers toward purchasing one type of cookware over another.